Great question. And one I’m going to attempt to answer.

 Edge 510 (and the 500 for that matter)

-I own the Edge 510 and have been very happy with it (here is my long term review of it).
+I owned the Edge 510 and was very happy with it (here is my long term review of it).

-It has a host of features over and above the Edge 20/25 and has many of the more recent features present on the Edge 520 below.
+It had a host of features over and above the Edge 20/25 and many of the more recent features present on the later Edge 520.